 A third is to ask for a money-back guarantee if you discover you have been duped – you will never get it back of course but it might make you feel better!

 This is a clever cost-saving trick because it saves the operator from having to provide mosquito-proof tents.
 What they don’t explain is that this will increase the risk of malaria because there are no mosquito nets in village huts.
 A malarial mosquito that sucks on a PNG guide sleeping in the next hut then hops across and has your blood will infect you in the process.
 Another minus is the lack of privacy as there are no screens or separate rooms – so if you want your own space to have a scratch this is not the place to be.

 Whoa!
 Having to share a tent with somebody you have never met for 8 – 10 days is a huge no-no. Your tent is your haven after a hard day’s trekking.
 It’s a place to lay out your gear for the next day, write a few lines in your diary, hang up your wet socks and jocks and bed yourself down – it’s not a place to share farts with a stranger!
 Be on the lookout for this one.

 4. Eating ‘Village Food’

-This is another clever cost-saving trick because it means the operator does not have to spend as much on food or engage as many local porters to it.
+This is another clever cost-saving trick because it means the operator does not have to spend as much on food or engage as many local porters to carry it.
 The main problem with village food is the lack of hygiene standards in the preparation of the meals.
 The fact that the highest number of emergency evacuations for trekkers is the result of severe gastro problems (vomiting/diarrhoea) indicates that trekkers should be wary of operators who cut costs by relying on village food.